 Cataracts can start with subtle loss of color vibrancy and contrast sensitivity or they can cause blurring of vision.
 Left untreated, cataracts can develop further, becoming more severe and leading ultimately to significantly impaired vision which can make it difficult to perform daily activities safely or comfortably.

-Early detection through an exam by your optometrist or Dr. Reeves can determine the presence and the extent of a cataract.
+Early detection through an exam in our Johnson City clinic by expert surgeon Dr. Reeves can determine the presence and the extent of a cataract.
 When symptoms first appear, your doctor may be able to temporarily alleviate the effects of cataracts and improve your vision by prescribing glasses, strong bifocals, or other visual aids.
 However, cataracts may continue to advance leaving surgery as the only option to restore your good vision.